WeiBridged/Contracts/README.md

 -MSG.VALUE to ERC-20 token address logic (unique on each chain)

+-Either use a struct and handle all token addresses in a single main Goerli contract with token addresses and chain IDs, or split Goerli contracts up to keep things simple

 -Writing scripts to call contracts between local node / Quicknode / Infura endpoints in either Go, web3.py or web3.js

 -Hardhat unit testing mock contracts